julianlam/nodebb-plugin-session-sharing/README.md

 You can use this plugin and single sign-on plugins together, but they won't be seamlessly integrated.

+## Compatibility

+This plugin is compatible with NodeBB **v1.0.0 and up**.
+As of 27 January 2016, v1.0.0 has not been released yet, so you will need to be running the `master` branch of a NodeBB installation via GitHub.

 ## How does this work?

 This plugin checks incoming requests for a **shared cookie** that is saved by your application when a user